mariannacao/oscar-scrape/README.md

   - number of remaining spots
   - direct link to register
   - timestamp
+- runs on a server with automatic restart capability
 - logs all activity to `scraper.log`
+- supervisor script ensures continuous operation

 ## notes